ContentMine/getpapers/README.md

 | `RESULTS:` | Find articles with a phrase in the Results section                   | `RESULTS:"in vivo"`            |
 | `DISCUSS:` | Find articles with a phrase in the Discussion seciton                | `DISCUSS:cardivascular`        |

+## IEEE Query format

+The IEEE query format is loosely documented at [IEEE Xplore Gateway](http://ieeexplore.ieee.org/gateway/).
+In general, anything that works in the website search will also work in `getpapers` with the `--api ieee` option enabled.

+Note that IEEE does not provide fulltext XML, and their fulltext PDFs are not easily downloadable (though we're working on it). `getpapers` will output metadata for the search results, and will attempt to reconstruct the fulltext HTML URLs for any papers that have fulltext HTML.

+If you want to actually download the fulltext HTML of papers, [you will need this hack-around script](https://gist.github.com/Blahah/95bf793b3c9ddba2d4b6).
+In the future we will incorporate fulltext download into getpapers.

 ## License